oVirt/ovirt-site/source/release/3.3.1/testing.html.md

 ## Participants

 Test Days are open to anyone.

 If you have your own setup we will provide all the software packages and the required information.

-Please refer - [What to do as a participant](Testing/Ovirt_3.3.1_testing#What%20to%20do%20as%20a%20participant) - in the section below, if you're willing to participate please add yourself to the below table:
+If you're willing to participate please add yourself to the below table: